d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 voc_test = VOCSegDataset(False, crop_size, voc_dir)
 ```

-We set the batch size to 64 and define the iterators for the training and testing sets.
-Print the shape of the first minibatch.
-In contrast to image classification and object recognition, labels here are three-dimensional arrays.
+Setting the batch size to 64,
+we define the data loader for the training set.
+Let us print the shape of the first minibatch.
+Different from in image classification or object detection, labels here are three-dimensional tensors.

 ```{.python .input}
 batch_size = 64